 - Optimize mobility and coordination through interventions that promote neuroplasticity

-- Prevent or manage the primary and secondary complications of cerebral palsy (like pain, scoliosis, hip displacement, and speech impairments) so that motor impairments are minimized and don’t interfere with training
+- Prevent or manage the primary and secondary complications of cerebral palsy (like pain, scoliosis, hip displacement, and speech impairments) so that motor impairments are minimized and don’t interfere with development

 The more effective a task is at motivating your child, the easier it will be for them to perform the repetitions they need for neuroplasticity to occur.

 What does early intervention consist of?
-Since every case of cerebral palsy is unique, and management requires an individualized approach.
+Since every case of cerebral palsy is unique, management requires an individualized approach.

 If your child has very minor muscle stiffness, early intervention may be as simple as a therapist educating the family on how to perform daily stretching for optimal motor development.

 In contrast, children with more complicated symptoms may need to use a combination of multiple management interventions like:

-- Physical therapy (to improve joint range of motion, strengthen underused muscles, and practice moving with correct form through functional exercise)
+- Physical therapy to improve joint range of motion, strengthen underused muscles, and practice moving with correct form through functional exercise and activities

-- Orthotics (to promote proper musculoskeletal alignment and gently stretch spastic muscles)
+- Orthotics to promote proper musculoskeletal alignment and gently stretch spastic (tight) muscles

-- Occupational therapy (to practice activities of daily living)
+- Occupational therapy to practice activities of daily living and fine motor skills

 Understanding Early Intervention for Cerebral Palsy